On-page search engine optimisation

-Most search engines will only display around 70 characters of the title tag.
+Most search engines (Google included) will only display around 60 characters of the title tag.
 Any text beyond this will be truncated.

-For the sake of branding, you may consider adding your company name at the end of the title.
-This is not absolutely necessary, as Google's algorithm is smart enough to recognise that a particular page is linked to your business; but if you have room left in your title tag, it's a fairly common practice.
+For the sake of branding, you might want to add your company name at the end of the title.
+This is not absolutely necessary, as Google's algorithm is smart enough to recognise that a particular page is linked to your business, but if you have room left in your title tag it's a fairly common practice.

 Above all, the title tag should always accurately describe the page’s content.

-Your description should be approximately 155 characters or less.
-Google will trim your final result to this length, so any additional words will be truncated.
+Your description should be approximately 155 characters (or less).
+Google will trim your final result to this length, meaning any extra characters will be truncated.